City, County, State, and Federal COVID-19 Pages

 - The North Texas Food Bank is partnering with a flexible-work company to employ hospitality industry workers who have lost their employment due to restaurant and business closures.
 Apply online at Get Shift Done.

 - Amazon Job Postings: https://www.amazon.jobs/en/location/dallasfort-worth-area-tx

 - You can email Goodwill at [email protected] with your name, city/zip code, contact number and any additional information.
 You can also contact a Goodwill Job Connection Center by phone at the location nearest you:

 – 3020 N. Westmoreland Rd, Dallas, TX 75212: 214-638-2800 x185

 – 1661 E. Northwest Hwy., Garland, TX 75041: 214-227-5549

-- The Texas Eviction Diversion Program (TEDP) may provide up to six months of rental assistance to eligible tenants.
-This program is temporary.
+The Texas Eviction Diversion Program (TEDP) may provide up to 15 months of rental assistance and utility assistance to eligible tenants.
 To determine your eligibility for the program, click here.

-- Prior to contacting the hotline, residents are being advised the following:
+- Prior to contacting the hotline, residents are being advised of the following:

 – Tenants engaged in criminal activity or causing an imminent threat to health and safety may be subject to eviction prior to the aforementioned date.

 – Tenants maintain responsibility for paying their rent.